The Drum Cafe Story

 Drum Cafe began with the world of Drum Circles, drum jams and drum sessions.
 The difference between our interactive corporate events and normal drum sessions are that our events are facilitated without excessive verbal instruction or focus on learning drums.

 Team drum sessions are equally geared towards the experience and the understanding.
-Drum workshops are either to learn drums or to build teams…ours are a mixture.
+Drum workshops are either to learn drums or to build teams…ours are a mixture of both of these elements.

 Drum Cafe Teams around the World